On Trump’s calendar, just 17 intelligence briefings in 85 days

 Jeremy Bash, an NBC News security analyst and chief of staff to Leon Panetta at both the CIA and Defense Department during the Obama administration, said it was dangerous for the president not to be ingesting the latest intelligence daily.

-"Intelligence is a 24/7 business," he told NBC News.
+"Intelligence is a 24/7 business," he said.
 "Information changes on a daily or hourly basis.
 If a President turns this into a PMB — a President's Monthly Brief — he will miss critical information necessary for sound decision making."

 When asked if the president received more briefings beyond what is shown in his public and private schedules, White House Press Secretary Sarah Sanders pointed to what she called the president's "different leadership style than his predecessors," and said "the results speak for themselves.
 While he spends much of his average day in scheduled meetings, events, and calls, there is time to allow for a more creative environment that has helped make him the most productive President in modern history."